Teenage activist Greta Thunberg takes climate protest to Trump | Devdiscourse

-Hundreds of mostly young people gathered across the street from the White House to meet her carrying signs reading "People or Profit?" and "Warming!", chanting "This is a crisis, act like it!" and "Business as usual is not enough."
-"We need global change," said Jerome Foster II, a teenager attending the protest ahead of Thunberg's arrival.
+Jennifer Morash, a doctoral candidate in plant science, brought her daughter Adeline, 9, to the rally after getting permission from her school in Maryland.
+"I just want to make sure we all have a happy future and for people to take climate change seriously," Adeline said."
+Many protesters laid down and kept still for 11 minutes for a "die-in" representing 11 years they said that scientists believe the world has to make changes needed to stave off dangerous climate change.

-The demonstration marked the first high-profile event of her six-day visit to Washington, intended to pressure the Trump administration ahead of a United Nations climate summit, where world leaders will be asked to ramp up their-carbon cutting ambitions to fend off global warming.
-Trump is among a small minority of global leaders who has openly questioned the science of climate change.
-He has announced his intention to withdraw the United States from the Paris Climate Agreement – a global pact to stem the rise in global temperatures - and maximize American production of fossil fuels.
+The demonstration marked the first high-profile event of Thunberg's six-day visit to Washington, intended to pressure the Trump administration ahead of a United Nations climate summit, where world leaders will be asked to ramp up their-carbon cutting ambitions to fend off global warming.
+Trump is among a small minority of global leaders who have openly questioned the science of climate change.
+He has announced his intention to withdraw the United States from the Paris Climate Agreement – a global pact to stem the rise in global temperatures - and has a policy of maximizing American production of fossil fuels.

 Also Read: David Beckham, Greta Thunberg among winners at GQ awards in London